MkUnion and state machines in Go

 state

-is a struct name in that package.CMD
+is a struct name in that package.- The

 Notice that we use mkunion